sking-dev/terraform-certification/7-terraform-state/README.md

 State **cannot** be stored in multiple backends simultaneously or split across different backends.

-- If you need to do this, you should split out your configuration into interdependent configurations.
+- If you need to do this, you should split out your configuration into interdependent configurations

 ----

-## Best Practice for Partial Backend Configurations
+### Best Practice for Partial Backend Configurations

 Omit the settings that should be dynamically configured.

 E.g. for the `azurerm` backend, this would be the values for `storage_account_name` and `access_key`.

-These can be supplied at runtime.
+These can then be supplied at **runtime**.

 _How So?
 Give Me Some Options!_